KilianTep/traffic-management-aiforsea/README.md

 This procedure may take some time, depending on your machine's computing power.

 **If you wish to retrain the model**, you can run the following command.
 It is strongly advised you connect your machine to GPU resources.
-I assume you have followed the above procedure:
+(I assume you have followed the above procedure before running the command)
 ```bash
 python ./src/train_model.py --transformed_train_path ./dataset/training.csv_transformed.snappy.parquet --output_model_path ./models --epochs 30 --batch_size 128 --log_path ./src/logs
 ```